oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

     ````
     <copy>./tls_dba_dan_tnsnames_ora.sh</copy>
     ````
 5. Because the Oracle Database is using a self-signed certificate, from the rootCA, either 'dba_dan' must maintain a wallet with the rootCA trusted certificate or the rootCA trusted certificate must be added to the Linux trusted root certificates list.
 In this step, you will add the rootCA trusted certificate to the Linux trusted root certificates list, allowing all users on the OS to use it to connect to PDB1 via TCPS on port 1522.
-In an enterprise environment, this would be the most efficient method to manage internal, self-signed, certificates to use TLS to connect to Oracle Databases.
+In an enterprise environment, this would be the most efficient method to manage internal, self-signed, certificates to connect to Oracle Databases that use TLS.
 On Windows, you would install this certificate using the Microsoft Management Console (MMC).

     ````
     <copy>./tls_install_linux_cert.sh</copy>